Ayyuan1/cse15l-lab-reports/report1.md

 -The output is telling us we cannot us cd to a file because a file is not a directory.

--This is not an error, it is intentional to show the user that the input of their command was invalid.
+-This is and error because the cd command is stricty for changing into other directories, which a file is not, as displayed in the error message.

 `ls` (no arguments)